Benjamin-K-Philip/Endogenous-Growth-Simulation-Interactive-Romer-R-D-Model-Dashboard/README.md

  ## Demonstration - How the Simulation Works
  <img width="800" height="417" alt="Refer this Gif File Simulation Solow to Romer" src="https://github.com/user-attachments/assets/90684664-ddc1-457f-beca-f2abe4a55bda" />

+---

+# Note

+## How to Run on Visual Studio Code (VS Code)
+1. Open the file in VS Code.
+Make sure you have the Jupyter extension installed (by Microsoft).
+If not, VS Code will prompt you to install it when you open a .ipynb file.
+2.	**Select a Kernel**.
+In the top-right corner, you'll see a button that says "Select Kernel" (or it may show a previously used kernel name).
+Click it.
+3.	**Select "Python Environments…"** from the dropdown that appears.
+4. Choose your **Python installation** (e.g., Python 3.12.0 or whichever version you have installed).
+Pick the one that has your required packages available.
+5. Install dependencies if needed.
+This notebook requires numpy, matplotlib, and ipywidgets.
+Open a terminal in VS Code and run: <br>
+   pip install numpy matplotlib ipywidgets
+6. Click on **Run All** using the ≫ Run All button at the top of the notebook toolbar